How to use 5ch¶

-Talk.jp is a spin off of 5ch that was made recently due to disagreements between the terrible owners of 5ch and the owner of the developer of the most popular 2ch/5ch専用ブラウザ, Jane Style.
-The developer of Jane Style used to have ads placed on the 5ch website, however the owners decided to remove his ads, resulting in him losing that source of income.
+Talk.jp is a spin off of 5ch that was made recently due to disagreements between the terrible owners of 5ch and the owner of the developer of the most popular 5ch専用ブラウザ, Jane Style.
 In response to this, the developer of Jane Style created Talk.jp and removed 5ch support from Jane Style, and made it into a Talk.jp専用ブラウザ.
-Jane Style was an extremely popular 5ch専用ブラウザ, which means everyone that downloaded the update will no longer be browsing 5ch, but Talk.jp.
+Jane Style was a popular 5ch専用ブラウザ, which means everyone that downloaded the update will no longer be browsing 5ch, but Talk.jp.
 With that being said, this is not really stealing that much traffic from 5ch.

 Talk.jp has the most popular boards of 5ch, and features an easier to use web design.

-Usually when you post on 2ch/5ch, the thread will get bumped to the top of the board.
+Usually when you post on 5ch, the thread will get bumped to the top of the board.
 You can stop this by putting

 sage in the Email field when posting.
-Posting without sage'ing is generally frowned upon among 2ch/5ch users.
+Posting without sage'ing was frowned upon like 20 years ago and the culture of sage'ing has mostly remained.
 Names will appear purple for users that posted with

-Basically moderation on 2ch/5ch.
+Basically moderation on 5ch.
 Well moderated boards have "自治スレ"'s where you complain to the mods about being moderated.

-実況 on 2ch/5ch refers to discussing an event or something while it is happening.
-This has often been frowned upon by 2ch/5ch users, therefore most boards disallow 実況'ing by default.
+実況 on 5ch refers to discussing an event or something while it is happening.
+This has often been frowned upon by 5ch users, therefore most boards disallow 実況'ing by default.
 Boards that do allow it, have 実況 in the name or 実況OK/実況可 written in the rules)

 Originally 20 years ago, this meant boards that got special treatment, but now this kind of has a "containment" connotation to it because the boards that have "VIP" in the name are really notorious for their posts.
 Examples include ニュー速VIP.